 Pushpa Joshi - Grandmother From Ajay Devgn's Raid Passes Away!

-If you've watched Ajay Devgn starrer Raid , you must be aware of Pushpa Joshi, who played the role of Saurabh Shukla's mother.
+If you've watched Ajay Devgn starrer Raid, you must be aware of Pushpa Joshi, who played the role of Saurabh Shukla's mother.
 As sad as it sounds, the 85-year-old actress breathed her last on Tuesday (November 26, 2019).
 Her grandson Abhas Joshi earlier took to social media to inform that she was put on life support.

 Raid director Raj Kumar Gupta also mourned the death of Pushpa Joshi on Twitter and wrote, "Very sad to hear about the passing away of Pushpa Joshi ji.
 One of the highlights of my directing career was watching you perform in RAID.
 You were a live wire on and off the sets.
 Wherever you are you will be smiling and spreading happiness Dadi ji.
 We will miss you.
 RIP."